 Step 3: Build and Integrate Core Claims Management Modules

 Now, we build.
 Using agile development, we first create the core workers’ compensation claims management system iteratively, delivering value quickly.
-It means the essential workflows are up and running: FNOL, case tracking, and validation, allowing a functional core product to get into the users’ hands for early feedback.
+It means the essential workflows in the claims process are up and running: FNOL, case tracking, and validation, with digital intake ensuring FROI (First Report of Injury) is filed promptly and accurately.
+It allows a functional core product to get into the users’ hands for early feedback.
 We also integrate the workers’ compensation billing software component early to ensure all financial data is tracked accurately from day one, setting the stage for future custom AI solutions development.

 Step 4: Apply Workflow Automation and AI